From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Absolute Code Comprehensibility

-\begin{enumerate}[label=\textbf{RQ$_\arabic*$:}, ref=\textbf{RQ$_\arabic*$}, itemindent=0.5cm,leftmargin=0.5cm] \item {\textit{How effective are machine learning (ML) models at predicting absolute comprehensibility, compared to na\"ive baselines?\looseness=-1}} \end{enumerate} To answer this RQ, we replicate and extend the state-of-the-art study by Scalabrino \etal~\cite{Scalabrino:TSE19}, which built and evaluated AC models for developer-wise prediction.
-That is, we developed our own infrastructure to carry out the experiments and answer \ref{rq:predict_ac}; however, while we started from prior work's data~\cite{Scalabrino:TSE19} and overall experimental design, we made some corrections (noted throughout) and augmented it in three important ways: \begin{itemize} \item we extended the evaluation dataset with the readability data from another prior user study~\cite{Raymond:TSE10}; \item we compared the resulting models not by absolute performance (\ie by reporting only F1-scores as prior work does~\cite{Scalabrino:TSE19}), but instead by relative improvement over appropriate ``best'' baselines per task, allowing us to evaluate how well the models learn from the data; and \item we evaluated AC models for snippet-wise prediction. \end{itemize} We first detail our experimental design before we discuss the results in \cref{sec:rq1-results}.
+\begin{enumerate}[label=\textbf{RQ$_\arabic*$:}, ref=\textbf{RQ$_\arabic*$}, itemindent=0.5cm,leftmargin=0.5cm] \item {\textit{How effective are learning-based models at predicting absolute comprehensibility, compared to na\"ive baselines?\looseness=-1}} \end{enumerate} To answer this RQ, we replicate and extend the study by Scalabrino \etal~\cite{Scalabrino:TSE19}, which built and evaluated AC models for developer-wise prediction.
+That is, we developed our own infrastructure to carry out the experiments and answer \ref{rq:predict_ac}; however, while we started from prior work's data~\cite{Scalabrino:TSE19} and overall experimental design, we made some corrections (noted throughout) and augmented it in four important ways: \begin{itemize} \item we extended the evaluation dataset with the readability data from another prior user study~\cite{Raymond:TSE10}; \item we extended the evaluation by adding four new state-of-the-art models, allowing us to investigate how different model architectures perform at AC prediction; \item we compared the resulting models not by absolute performance (\ie by reporting only F1-scores as prior work does~\cite{Scalabrino:TSE19}), but instead by relative improvement over appropriate ``best'' baselines per task, allowing us to evaluate how well the models learn from the data; and \item we evaluated AC models for snippet-wise prediction. \end{itemize} We first detail our experimental design before we discuss the results in \Cref{sec:rq1-results}.